gracegotlost/Creative_Code_IoT/README.md

-<h>This is the main folder for Spring 2014 Creative Code IoT with Joe.</h>
+# Creative Code & IoT Experiment

+### This repo includes code sample of my projects using Processing, Kinect, and Twitter&Flickr API.